kubernetes/website/content/en/docs/concepts/extend-kubernetes/service-catalog.md

 * `ClusterServiceBroker`: An in-cluster representation of a service broker, encapsulating its server connection details.
 These are created and managed by cluster operators who wish to use that broker server to make new types of managed services available within their cluster.
 * `ClusterServiceClass`: A managed service offered by a particular service broker.
-When a new `ClusterServiceBroker` resource is added to the cluster, the Service Catalog controller connects to the service broker to obtain a list of available managed services.
+When a new `ClusterServiceBroker` resource is added to the cluster, the Service Catalog Controller connects to the service broker to obtain a list of available managed services.
 It then creates a new `ClusterServiceClass` resource corresponding to each managed service.
 * `ClusterServicePlan`: A specific offering of a managed service.
 For example, a managed service may have different plans available, such as a free tier or paid tier, or it may have different configuration options, such as using SSD storage or having more resources.
 Similar to `ClusterServiceClass`, when a new `ClusterServiceBroker` is added to the cluster, Service Catalog creates a new `ClusterServicePlan` resource corresponding to each Service Plan available for each managed service.
 * `ServiceInstance`: A provisioned instance of a `ClusterServiceClass`.
 These are created by cluster operators to make a specific instance of a managed service available for use by one or more in-cluster applications.
-When a new `ServiceInstance` resource is created, the Service Catalog controller connects to the appropriate service broker and instruct it to provision the service instance.
+When a new `ServiceInstance` resource is created, the Service Catalog Controller connects to the appropriate service broker and instruct it to provision the service instance.
 * `ServiceBinding`: Access credentials to a `ServiceInstance`.
 These are created by cluster operators who want their applications to make use of a `ServiceInstance`.
-Upon creation, the Service Catalog controller creates a Kubernetes `Secret` containing connection details and credentials for the Service Instance, which can be mounted into Pods.
+Upon creation, the Service Catalog Controller creates a Kubernetes `Secret` containing connection details and credentials for the Service Instance, which can be mounted into Pods.

 ### Authentication